 MWSU Police Department is organized and staffed in accordance with guidelines of the Campus Association of Law Enforcement Administrators to provide essential service and to respond to critical situations anywhere on campus within a reasonable amount of time.
 MWSU Police Department personnel have legal and police jurisdiction over public streets, public property, or private property.
 In emergencies, the St. Joseph Police Department are called first as back-up support.
 Appropriate University officials are called as soon as possible.

-The MWSU Police Department employs seven full-time Police officers, two Police Corporals, and the Chief of MWSU Police Department.
+The MWSU Police Department employs five full-time Police Officers, two part-time Police Officers, and one Assistant Police Chief.
 The Department also uses student interns to assist during the regular semesters.

 Behavior, conduct, discipline and security within the residence halls are the responsibility of the Student Affairs Office and the Dean for Student Development.